 • SubagentStart and SubagentStop hooks

-• profile-level hook and MCP configuration
+• profile-level hook configuration

 The adapter is preview because VS Code hooks and agent plugins are Preview surfaces and can be disabled by organization policy.
 UserPromptSubmit is part of the enforcement path.
 It persists draft goals on explicit activation and handles same-directory continuation before the session can drift into an untracked conversation.